-Mitt Romney accused rival Rick Santorum of dirty tricks for encouraging Democrats to defeat him in Michigan's primary on Tuesday, when voters will determine whether Romney gets a big win or a humiliating defeat in his home state.
+Mitt Romney condemned rival Rick Santorum for urging Democrats to vote against him and kidnap the Michigan Republican presidential primary on Tuesday, as voters determined whether Romney would get a big win or a humiliating defeat.

-Romney's father was a popular governor and Romney was born and raised in Michigan.
-Arizona holds its Republican primary as well on Tuesday, with Romney leading in the polls.
+Arizona also holds its Republican primary on Tuesday, with Romney well ahead in the polls.

-Democrats could tip the close race in Santorum's favour unless there is a big Republican turnout, in a year when the number of Republicans going to the polls has been declining steadily compared to the 2008 campaign.
+Democrats could tip the close race in Santorum's favour unless there is a big Republican turnout, and the number of Republicans participating in primaries and caucuses has been declining steadily compared to the 2008 campaign.